ajiayi-debug/streamlit-cropper/README.md

 # Streamlit - Cropper

-A Forked version of the original [streamlit-cropper](https://github.com/turner-anderson/streamlit-cropper), with added fixes to `should_resize_image`
+A Forked version of the original [streamlit-cropper](https://github.com/turner-anderson/streamlit-cropper), with added fixes
+# Fixes:
+1) `should_resize_image=False` now works
+2) Using manual box_function in box_algorithm will hence work as well
+3) Remove stroke width from overall crop dimension

 ![](./demo.gif)